-The U.S. Department of Labor (DOL) has released its Overtime Final Rule designed to update and revise overtime protections for millions of workers employed by nonprofits, for-profits, and governments.
-The final rule, set to start going into effect on July 1, 2024, increases the minimum salary level that white-collar employees must be paid to exempt them from overtime pay of time and half of wages for hours worked in excess of 40 in any week.
-The standard salary level will go from the current equivalent of \$35,568 per year to \$43,888 per year starting on July 1, and rise to nearly \$59,000 annually on January 1, 2025.
-The Labor Department is also raising the minimum salary level for "highly compensated employees" from \$107,432 per year to more than \$151,000 in two steps, and establishing a mechanism for automatically raising these salary levels in the future, starting in 2027.
+On Apr.
+23, 2024, the U.S. Department of Labor (DOL) published its Overtime Final Rule designed to update and revise overtime protections for millions of workers employed by nonprofits, for-profits, and governments.
+The final rule, which became effective on July 1, 2024, increases the minimum salary level that white-collar employees must be paid to exempt them from overtime pay of time and half of wages for hours worked in excess of 40 in any week.